This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 16. Fast Food Salads

 McDonald’s Bacon Ranch Salad with Buttermilk Crispy Chicken (with no dressing) is 490 calories and contains 28 grams of fat.
-If you add the ranch dressing (and I know you will!) you will add 200 calories and 17 grams of fat to your meal.
-Your seemingly healthy salad is almost 700 calories!
-Compare that to a Quarter Pounder with cheese at 530 calories and 27 grams of fat.
-Makes you think about what is actually healthy, right?
-(Truth is, neither are.)
+If you add the ranch dressing (and I know you will!), you will add 200 calories and 17 grams of fat to your meal.

 17. Fruit Snacks

 Did you know that fruit snacks don’t actually contain fruit?
-Even the good brands like Annie’s Organics don’t contain real fruit.
+Even brands like Annie’s Organics and Welch’s don’t contain real fruit.
+Rather, fruit snacks contain fruit flavorings, extracts, and juice concentrate, along with a good scoop of sugar too.

 Instead of giving your kids fruit snacks, give them real fresh fruit instead.
-There’s nothing like the real deal to start off your kids with good eating habits for life.

 18. Isolated Protein Powders

-Isolated protein powders are made from soy, whey, casein and egg whites and can be found in many health food stores.
 According to Sally Fallon in the book, Nourishing Traditions, these protein isolates are “usually obtained by a high-temperature process that over denatures the proteins to such an extent that they become virtually useless while increasing nitrates and other carcinogens.”
-No thank you!
+No, thank you!

 19. Jarred Spaghetti Sauce

-Opt instead for no-sugar added sauces like Muir Glen, which contains no added sugar (only naturally occurring sugars), or even better, make your own homemade marinara sauce using fresh or canned tomatoes.
+Opt instead for no-sugar-added sauces like Muir Glen, which contains no added sugar (only naturally occurring sugars), or even better, make your own homemade marinara sauce using fresh or canned tomatoes.

 Eater Beware